 550 N. Harbor Blvd, Fullerton, CA. Call 714-879-4022

-Forty-one years ago, our restaurant was built with tradition and has since continued with tradition.
+Forty-three years ago, our restaurant was built with tradition and has since continued with tradition.
 At our home in the old marketplace, we tribute our ancestors who came to America in the late 1800’s – their spirit and their recipes!

 A little about this old building…